Skip to content

 • the specimen collection time and date

-The Joint Commission, an internationally operating nonprofit organization based in the U.S., also defined a standard.
+The Joint Commission, an internationally operating nonprofit organization based in the U.S., also defines standards of patient care.
 It has established specific guidelines for laboratory specimen labeling to ensure patient safety and prevent errors.

 • usage of two patient-specific identifiers on specimen labels, such as the patient’s full legal name, date of birth, or assigned identification number